w4ng101/nodejs-crud/readme.md

 ## Step 1 :

-	Make sure all dependencies was install
+	Make sure all dependencies was installed

 ## Step 2 :